abrahamchandy95/MockTxns/README.md

 | New | $734 | 0.28 | 68 mo | 8 mo |
 | Used | $525 | 0.32 | 72 mo | 10 mo |

-Anchors: Experian Q3 2024 (85% of new cars and 55% of used financed; average payments; average terms).
+Anchors: Experian State of the Automotive Finance Market, Q2 2024 (average payments $734 new / $525 used; average terms 68.5 / 67.4 months; ~80% of new and ~36% of used purchases financed).
 Term range [36, 84] months.

 Late rate 4% (broader than the 2.1% 60+ day stat from Fed NY Q4 2024), late window 1–10 days, miss 1%, partial 2%, cure 58%.